timharek/timharek.no/content/blog/2023-01-15-trying-helix.md

 Two years ago I discovered a course at MIT called [The Missing Semester of Your CS Education][m_mit].
 I learned a lot, a lot of stuff that I thought I was going to learn during my degree.
-And when it came to their explaination and approach to Vim, I was hooked!
+And when it came to their explanations and approach to Vim, I was hooked!
 I started using Vim everyday, learning to add plugins, looking at other peoples configs and so on.
 I eventually ended up switching to Neovim last year and rewrote my config in Lua and I was happy.
 I was happy until